5803emma/sports-photographer-project/README.md

 ### Features Left to Implement

+It should be noted that this is not yet a commercial endeavour but the intention is to develop the reputation of the service before the service becomes a business.

 In the future I would like to add feature to the page that allows users to purchase prints directly from the photographer.
 I would also like to add a calendar schedule to the site which the photographer could populate with upcoming events and games, as well as highlight availability for booking.